mscwilson/mscwilson/README.md

 * decide whether to stick with Sublime Text or VS Code
 * **get a job**

 Please feel free to contact me if you have a cool job vacancy, or a fun project to collaborate on!
+Check out my CV [here](https://github.com/mscwilson/curriculum-vitae).
 I'm based in London, UK.